Doctor of Medicine

 4. Students have a maximum of three opportunities to pass the USMLE Step 1.

-5. Students cannot be enrolled in remedial courses for more than one year in preparation for passing the USMLE Step 1 or out of the regular medical program curriculum unless for an approved medical LOA.
+5. Students cannot be enrolled in remedial courses for more than one year in preparation for passing the USMLE Step 1 or be out of the regular medical program curriculum unless for an approved medical LOA.

-USMLE - Step 2
+USMLE Step 2

 1. All medical students must pass the USMLE Step 2-CK component as a requirement for graduation.

-2. It is strongly recommended that the students take the USMLE Step 2-CK no later than August 30 of the year they apply to residency programs so that the score is available when the Electronic Residency Application System (ERAS) opens and the interviews for residency programs begin.
+2. It is strongly recommended that students take the USMLE Step 2-CK no later than August 30 of the year they apply to residency programs so that the score is available when the Electronic Residency Application System (ERAS) opens and the interviews for residency programs begin.

-3. Students must receive passing scores on the USMLE Step 2 CK by the annual deadline for their rank order lists to be verified by PHSU and be able to participate in the National Resident Matching Program (NRMP).
+3. Students must receive passing scores on the USMLE Step 2 CK by the annual deadline for their rank order lists to be verified by PHSU and to participate in the National Resident Matching Program (NRMP).
 Without verification of graduation credentials by the medical school, students will not be able to participate in the match process.

 4. The last opportunity to take and pass the USMLE 2-CK examination to complete this graduation requirement with the May graduating class will be the last week of April of the corresponding graduation year.

-Approved by Medicine Program Curriculum Committee: April 1st, 2023 Effective: July 1, 2023
+Approved by Medicine Program Curriculum Committee: April 1st, 2023.
+Effective: July 1, 2023.

 Clinical Practice Examination